kanishkanarch/SLAM/README.md

 Select 'Free space'.
 Partitions of free space are done as follows.

 1. Swap: Select Primary.
 Size should be atleast the double of the computer RAM.
+You can see your computer's RAM by right clicking 'This PC' or 'My Computer' inside Windows and opening Properties.

 Now select the left over free space.